What Attracts Mosquitoes?

 • Icon

-Use Mosquito Repellents: Apply DEET, picaridin, or oil of lemon eucalyptus to exposed skin.
+Use Mosquito Repellents: Use EPA-approved repellents and apply DEET, picaridin, or oil of lemon eucalyptus to exposed skin.

 • Icon

-Wear Light-Colored Clothing: Opt for long sleeves and pants in white or pastel shades.
+Wear Light-Colored Clothing: Opt for loose, long sleeves and pants in white or pastel shades.

 • Icon